Venus In Taurus Is Here — It’s Time To Get Decadent

-Venus is about to enter Taurus, one of its favorite signs, on April 29 at 7:31 a.m.
-This transit will awaken our sensuality, creativity, confidence, and a yearning to commit to others.
+Venus is about to enter Taurus, one of its favourite signs, on 30th April at 11:31 a.m GMT.
+This transit will awaken our sensuality, creativity, confidence and a yearning to commit to others.
 Also, it will heighten the need to indulge in decadence, since Venus in Taurus is all about joie de vivre and the beautiful life.
 There will be a slow start, due to Venus and Taurus’ tendency to take their time, but we will gain clarity in our decision making and make commitments that align with our desires.

 AdvertisementADVERTISEMENT